jonathansayer/todo_challenge/README.md

 ```
 from the root folder.

 To open up the program itself simply open up index.html in your browser.
-Much simpler than running the tests.
+Much easier than running the tests.